React Toastify : The complete guide (updated for 2026).

 displaying custom Icons in react toastify

-Pause taost when window loses focus
+Pause toast when window loses focus

 The default behaviour of the toast is to pause whenever the window loses focus.
 But you can set it to not pause by setting the pauseOnFocusLoss property to false like